enunezs/DiegeticGazeControl/README.md

 # Why?

 <p align="center">
-Our goal is to empower people with dissabilities to interact with the world without constraining them to a screen.
+Our goal is to empower people with disabilities to interact with the world without constraining them to a screen.
 </p>

 - Compared to other approaches, gaze is always kept on the robot.
 This makes it easier, more intuitive and safer.
-- Compared to screens, it doesnt constrain the user to a specific location.
+- Compared to screens, it does not constrain the user to a specific location.
 - Paper interfaces are flexible, cheap, and easy to create and customise.
 - No VR illness, no need for a large VR headset.